Graph Explorer

 Graph View

-- Displays nodes and relationships visually.
+- Visually displays nodes and relationships.

 - Node colors are automatically assigned by label.